UM-Bridge/benchmarks/docs/source/shared_memory.rst

 the model can access the correct buffer.

-Currently, only the C++ and Python implementations are supported, and this feature is enabled automatically when available.
-The code will first perform a test transfer using shared memory when the client first connects to the server; it reverts back to HTTP if this test fails.
+Currently, only the C++ and Python implementations are supported, and this feature is off by default unless enabled through the ``use_shmem`` option when instantiating the ``HTTPModel`` object.
+The code will first perform a test transfer using shared memory to check whether the client and server are able to communicate; it reverts back to HTTP if this test fails.